 The crime of immigration marriage fraud can take several forms.
 For example, the would-be immigrant might pay a U.S. citizen to marry or offer to perform a favor in exchange for marrying.
 Or, there are "mail-order" marriages, where the couple have no preexisting relationship and either or both know the marriage is a fraud.
 Sometimes an immigrant defrauds a U.S. citizen who believes the marriage is legitimate, while the immigrant knows it is not.
 Here, we'll look at what penalties the U.S. legal system has put into place for those who are caught perpetrating immigration marriage fraud.

-The law pretty much speaks for itself on what happens to immigrants who commit marriage fraud -- that is, who enter into a sham marriage as a means of gaining U.S. permanent residence (a green card).
-The relevent law states that perpetrators can face prison, a fine, or both, as follows:
+The law pretty much speaks for itself on what can happen to immigrants who commit marriage fraud.
+The relevant statute (Immigration and Nationality Act § 275(c); 8 U.S. Code § 1325(c)) says that perpetrators can face prison, a fine, or both, as follows:

-Any individual who knowingly enters into a marriage for the purpose of evading any provision of the immigration laws shall be imprisoned for not more than 5 years, or fined not more than $250,000, or both (I.N.A. § 275(c); 8 U.S.C. § 1325(c)).
+Any individual who knowingly enters into a marriage for the purpose of evading any provision of the immigration laws shall be imprisoned for not more than 5 years, or fined not more than $250,000, or both.

 People charged with marriage fraud can also be federally charged with related crimes such as visa fraud, harboring an alien, conspiracy, or making false statements.
 Each such charge carries additional prison sentences and financial penalties.

 The extent to which these penalties will actually be applied depends on the specifics of each couple's case.
 The U.S. government tends to reserve the highest penalties for U.S. citizens or residents who are engaged in major conspiracy operations, such as systematically arranging fraudulent marriages for a profit.
 For example, in a major law enforcement action in 2019, close to 100 people were criminally charged.